minio/docs/source/operations/concepts/availability-and-resiliency.rst

    .. figure:: /images/availability/availability-erasure-sharding-degraded.svg
       :figwidth: 100%
       :align: center
-      :alt: Diagram of degraded erasure set, where two parity blocks replace two data blocks
+      :alt: Diagram of degraded erasure set, where two parity shards replace two data shards

       This node has two failed drives.
-      MinIO uses parity blocks to replace the lost data blocks automatically and serves the reconstructed object to the requesting client.
+      MinIO uses parity shards to replace the lost data shards automatically and serves the reconstructed object to the requesting client.

-   With the default parity of ``EC:4``, the deployment can tolerate the loss of 4 drives per erasure set and still serve read operations.
+   With the default parity of ``EC:4``, the deployment can tolerate the loss of 4 (four) drives per erasure set and still serve read operations.

 Write quorum depends on the configured parity and the size of the erasure set.
-   If parity is less than 1/2 the number of erasure set drives, write quorum equals parity and functions similarly to read quorum.
+   If parity is less than 1/2 (half) the number of erasure set drives, write quorum equals parity and functions similarly to read quorum.
-   MinIO automatically "upgrades" the parity of objects written to a degraded erasure set to ensure that object can meet the same SLA as objects in healthy erasure sets.
+   MinIO automatically "upgrades" the parity of objects written to a degraded erasure set to ensure that object can meet the same :abbr:`SLA (Service Level Agreement)` as objects in healthy erasure sets.

    .. figure:: /images/availability/availability-erasure-sharding-degraded-write.svg
       :figwidth: 100%